 A good lesson, from Chermayeff & Geismar’s 2011 book Identify.

-Here are a few design mockup resources on Logo Design Love.
+Update: A few design mockup resources over on Logo Design Love.